 - Requires oxygen level of at least 5.5mg/L

 Trout are closely related to salmon and char and are one of the most widely farmed fish in the world due to them being fairly easy to culture.
-Most trout live in freshwater lakes and rivers, while others live out their live out their lives in fresh water or spend two or three years at sea before returning to fresh water to spawn.
-They generally feed on other fish, and soft bodied aquatic invertebrates such as flies and dragonflies.
+Most trout live in freshwater lakes and rivers, while others live out their lives in freshwater or spend two or three years at sea before returning to freshwater to spawn.
+They generally feed on other fish and soft-bodied aquatic invertebrates such as flies and dragonflies.
 They may also feed on shrimp and small animal parts.
 Unlike tilapia, trout will not handle dirty water.

 Trout are somewhat bony, but the flesh is generally considered to be tasty.
 The flavor of the flesh is heavily influenced by the diet of the fish.